ReactiveSets/toubkal/README.md

   - fs_symlink()
   - fs_unlink()
   - fs_rename()
-  - configuration() write
   - watch() and watch_directories() should be composed from redesigned pipelets.

 #### Work in progress

-- 1942 Continuous Integration tests
+- 1948 Continuous Integration tests
   - Exceeded goal which was at least 1750 continuous integration tests

 - Error routing, eventual consistency